 We hope this information will help you understand who you need to speak to in order to find out more details about your home.

 If you can’t find the answer you are looking for, please get in touch and we will do our best to help.
-Our contact details are at the end of this leaflet.

 If there is a fire inside your flat, you should get out, stay out and call 999:

 - Don’t waste time investigating what’s happened or rescuing valuables.

 - Move as quickly but as safely as you can as you exit the building.

 - Close doors behind you to slow down the spread of fire and smoke.
 Make sure your flat front door is fully closed in particular.

 Flats should all have their own evacuation policy so people know what to do if there is a fire in another part of the building.

 You should contact your landlord to find out the correct approach for your building.

 Because of all the different people involved in looking after a building, it is helpful to understand a few things first….

 - If you are a freeholder, you will own the property and land.
 This role is sometimes also called a landlord.